Agencies Responsible for regulating drones in Aruba

 Based on conservation purposes, no recreational drone operations are permitted in the Aruba Arikok National Park.
 To operate a drone in the Aruba Arikok National Park, for another purpose than recreational/personal, special permission is needed from them.

 Here is some more information from the email

 “The DCAA requires that the drone operator is aware of the basic international flight rules of the air, that applies when operating drones, such as (but not limited to):

 – maintaining a visual line of sight (VLOS) when operating a drone.
 When utilizing the “First Person View (FPV) technology, a second person shall act as an observer;

 – never operate in Prohibited or Restricted Areas, especially near the airport (not within 4 kilometers);

 – never operate in the vicinity of aircraft, over military-, police- or emergency installations, over groups (accumulation) of people, stadiums or sports events or;

 – never operate near emergency response efforts such as fires, accidents, etc.;

 – never operate under the influence of alcohol or drugs;

-– never operate your drone in rainy or stormy weather or in extreme low visibility;
+– never operate your drone in rainy or stormy weather or in extremely low visibility;

 – never operate your drone at night;